Courses (2025)

 Kelp Forest Ecology (OCEANS 185/285)

 This is an experiential field course on the ecology of giant kelp forests.
 Through daily scuba dives, lectures, and labs, students become acquainted with the common invertebrates, fishes, and seaweeds and how their interactions shape the community.
-The course has three major components: scientific dive training, natural history, and ecology.
-The first portion of the course is designed to familiarize divers with scientific diving techniques, and to qualify participants to dive under the auspices of Stanford and other AAUS institutions.
-Students must successfully complete prerequisites, theoretical aspects, practical training, and examinations for a minimum cumulative time of 100 hours and a minimum of 12 open water dives.
-Topics include dive emergency care training, diver rescue, scientific diving methods and data gathering techniques, navigation, low visibility diving, search and recovery, and diving physics and physiology.
-The second portion of the course concentrates on how to recognize the common species, how to identify them if you don’t know who they are, and to learn where they can be found.
-Third, once students are familiar with the basic biology of kelp forest inhabitants, we use that as a springboard to discuss population and community processes that affect both obvious and more subtle differences in patterns of distribution and abundance that can be seen in different kelp forests around the Monterey peninsula.
-We will practice commonly used methods for conducting quantitative surveys of abundance and population structure for a variety of species.
-The data we collect during the course contribute to on-going time series for the Hopkins Marine Life Observatory, some of which have been going on for nearly three decades.
-This course will be held in person at Hopkins Marine Station from 15 July to 16 August, 2024.
-Prerequisite(s): Basic or open water scuba certification, pass scuba physical, pass swim test and scuba skills test.
+The course has three major components: natural history, ecology, and research.
+The first portion of the course concentrates on how to recognize the common species, how to identify them if you don’t know who they are, and to learn where they can be found.
+Second, once students are familiar with the natural history of kelp forest inhabitants, we use that as a springboard to discuss population and community processes that affect both obvious and more subtle differences in patterns of distribution and abundance that can be seen in different kelp forests around the Monterey peninsula.
+Third, students will formulate and test a hypothesis related to the ecology of kelp forests.
+We will practice commonly used methods for quantifying the abundance and population structure for a variety of species.
+The data we collect during the course contribute to on-going time series for the Hopkins Marine Life Observatory, some of which have been conducted for nearly three decades.
+This course will be held in person at Hopkins Marine Station from 14 July to 14 August, 2025.
+Prerequisite(s): AAUS scientific diver certification; a course will be offered immediately prior to this class (23 June – 11 July 2025).

 Term: Summer